ebaudet/turbo-pagination/README.md

 The repository is just an example of colby.so [article](https://www.colby.so/posts/pagination-and-infinite-scrolling-with-hotwire).

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

 * Ruby v3.0.1
 * Rails v7.0.2.4
 * Hotwire stack

-* System dependencies

-* Configuration

 * Database creation
 ```shell